Thunder Hill Ranch

 Located in the ecologically important Columbia Valley, Thunder Hill Ranch contains many of the key natural features that make this area such a hotspot for conservation activity.
 The landscape of the ranch ranges from open Dougas-fir/ponderosa pine forests to grasslands of bluebunch wheatgrass, junegrass and fescues, to wetland areas of shallow ponds and small streams.

 Wildlife is plentiful on Thunder Hill Ranch, which provides critical winter range for elk, deer and bighorn sheep.
 Badgers, a federally-endangered species, are found on the property, as well as other at-risk species such as Lewis's woodpecker.
-Numerous wide-ranging animals such as grizzly and black bear, cougar, wolf frequent the property as they travel across the valley bottom.
+Numerous wide-ranging animals such as grizzly and black bear, cougar and wolf frequent the property as they travel across the valley bottom.

 Thunder Hill Ranch now forms part of a large connected area of conservation lands that spans more than 30 square kilometres around Columbia Lake.
 This connectivity is crucial to providing safe passage to large mammals as they move between mountain ranges, and to compensate for the incursion of roads and residential development in the area.